ljwztc/CLIP-Driven-Universal-Model/documents/common_code_questions.md

 2. Use `MERGE_MAPPING_v1` in `utils/utils.py` to control the label mapping from universal model to spcific dataset.
 3. In the tuple, the first item is the index of the label in the universal model's template, and the second item is the index of the label in the specific dataset.
 For example, if the label for "liver" is indexed as 1 and the label for "liver tumor" is indexed as 2 in the LiTS dataset, the mapping tuple would be `(6,1), (27,2)`.
 4. Finally, you may want to post-process the final results as needed, as per your specific requirements.

+ ## How to inference pseudo label without postlabel?
+We add `pred_pseudo.py` file, where you can save the generated pseudo label without post label. `python -W ignore test.py --resume MODEL.pth --data_root_path YOUR_DATA_DIR`

+ ## How to customize CLIP embedding for your own dataset?
+The clip embedding is generated with text encode in (CLIP)[https://github.com/openai/CLIP].
+We offer example in `pretrained_weights/clip_embedding.py` and you should revise `ORGAN_NAME` according to your dataset.